kevinfaveri/rustix/README.md

 - [RustAPI](https://github.com/ndelvalle/rustapi)

 ## Roadmap
+BE REST API:
-- Add support for postgresql on Rust API
+- Add support for postgresql (with models and queries, replacing all mongo related dependencies; and fixing all tests) on Rust API
+- Add support for CORS on Rust API
+- Add support for dockerfile for BE
+- Add support for docker-compose with postgres connected to the dockerfile of BE
+- Add support for Diesel ORM on Rust API
+- Add support DB migration solutions (study crates for the purpose)
+- Do pair review on all dependencies used; if everything is good practices, and if there is a better way to do it

+FE:
 - Add Remix with tailwind config, prettier, eslint
-- Add docker-compose for running both services with hot reload
+- Add docker-compose for running both FE with hot reload